Gurajada Apparao

 Gurajada Venkata Apparao (21 September 1862 – 30 November 1915) was an Indian playwright, dramatist, poet, and writer known for his works in Telugu theatre.
 Rao wrote the play Kanyasulkam in 1892, which is considered as the greatest play in the Telugu language.
-One of the pioneers of Indian theatre, Rao holds the titles Kavisekhara and Abyudaya Kavitha Pithamahudu.
+One of the pioneers of Indian theatre, Apparao holds the titles Kavisekhara and Abyudaya Kavitha Pithamahudu.
 In 1910, Rao scripted the widely known Telugu patriotic song "Desamunu Preminchumanna".

 In 1897, Kanyasulkam was published (by Vavilla Ramaswamy Sastrulu and Sons, Madras) and dedicated to Maharaja Ananda Gajapati.
 Apparao (along with his brother Syamala Rao) wrote several English poems.
-His Sarangadhara, published in "Indian Leisure Hour", was well received.
-The editor of the Calcutta-based "Rees and Ryot", Sambhu Chandra Mukherji read it and re-published it in his magazine.
+His epic Sarangadhara, published in "Indian Leisure Hour", was well received.
+The editor of the Calcutta-based "Rees and Ryot", Sambhu Chandra Mukherji re-published it in his magazine.
 Gundukurti Venkata Ramanayya, editor of the "Indian Leisure Hour", encouraged Apparao greatly during the same period.
 In 1891, Gurajada was appointed to the post of Epigraphist to the Maharaja of Vizianagaram.

 Early life and education

-Gurajada was born in a Niyogi brahmin family on 21 September 1862 at his maternal uncle's home in Rayavaram village, near Yelamanchili, Anakapalli district.
+Gurajada was born in a Hindu family of Niyogi Brahmin caste on 21 September 1862 at his maternal uncle's home in Rayavaram village, near Yelamanchili, Anakapalli district.
 His parents were Venkata Rama Dasu and Kausalyamma.
 Gurajada lived most of his life in and around Vizianagaram in what was then called as Kalinga Rajyam.
 He and his father before him were both employed by the princely state of Vizianagaram.
 Gurajada enjoyed a close relationship with the ruling family during his adult life.
 He had his initial schooling in Cheepurupalli while his father was working there.
 His remaining schooling was done at Vizianagaram after his father died.
 During that time, he was taken care of by the then M.R.
 College Principal, C. Chandrasekhara Sastri who provided him free lodging and boarding.
 He completed his matriculation in 1882 and obtained F.A. in 1884.
 Soon after, he was employed as a teacher in M.R.
 High School in 1884 with a salary of Rs.25.

 In 1887, Gurajada spoke at a Congress Party meeting in Vizianagaram.
 His daughter Voleti Lakshmi Narasamma was born in 1887.
 He was simultaneously involved in social work and became a member of the Voluntary Service Corps in Visakhapatnam in 1888.
 He was elected vice-president of the Ananda Gajapati Debating club in 1889.
 His son Gurajada Venkata Ramadasu was born in 1890.
 In 1891 he was promoted to Lecturer (Level III) with a salary of Rs.125.
 He taught the F.A. and B.A. classes several subjects including English Grammar, Sanskrit Literature, Translation, Greek and Roman Histories.
 His younger brother Syamala Rao died in 1892 while studying at Madras Law College.